Last updated on December 2nd, 2023 at 11:34 pm

 Twiniversity Moms Say: “MAM bottles couldn’t be easier to clean!
 We use them exclusively now since it saves me a ton of time.”
 Vivian T.

-Parents love the Tommee Tippee as top bottles for breastfed babies mostly because of the breast-like shaped nipple of their Advanced Anti-Colic Bottles.
+Parents love the Tommee Tippee as the best bottle for breastfed babies, mostly because of the breast-like shaped nipple of their Advanced Anti-Colic Bottles.
 It helps moms help babies latch on easily and supports the transition between breast and bottle.
-The Tommee Tippee nipple is also made of soft silicone so it feels more like moms skin.
+The Tommee Tippee nipple is also made of soft silicone, so it feels more like mom’s skin.

-Twiniversity Moms Say: “I’m exclusivity pumping for my twin daughters and we use the
+Twiniversity Moms Say: “I’m exclusively pumping for my twin daughters, and we use the

 What’s the best way to introduce my baby to a bottle?

-When picking the best bottles for breastfed babies, please start slowly.
-Make sure that the feed is at the same time that it would normally take place and feel free to have your partner give the baby their first bottle.
+When picking the best bottles for breastfed babies, start slowly.
+To set the stage for the perfect feed, make sure that the feed is at the same time that it would normally take place, and have your partner do the first one.
 If you (the breastfeeding Mama) try, it could make the baby uncomfortable and confused and not want to drink.
-To set the stage for the prefect feed, have your partner do the first one.
 Be thoughtful about keeping the nipple level (bottles have nipple flow levels) as low as possible when doing a combo of breast and bottle.

 Can I bottle feed at night and breastfeed during the day?